davsan56/osrsguesser/README.md

 # OSRSGuesser
 A location guessing game for Old School RuneScape.
 Inspired by GeoGuessr, OSRSGuesser is a game where you guess where on the map the given picture is.
 You get points based on how close your guess is!

 The daily OSRSGuesser resets at Midnight GMT.

+You can play at https://davsan56.github.io/osrsguesser

 ## Contributing